What is a prostate biopsy?

 What does it feel like during the test?

 In a template biopsy, general anaesthetic is used, meaning you will not be conscious for the test itself.
-The test takes around 20-40 minutes, and you will have to stay at the clinic for a few hours afterwards to recuperate from the anaesthetic.
+The test takes around 20 - 40 minutes, and you will have to stay at the clinic for a few hours afterwards to recover from the anaesthetic.

 What do the results mean?